bet4a/d3wiki/Chart-Templates.md

 Recommendations for reusable chart templates for D3.
+There is an implementation in progress [here](https://gist.github.com/1363743).

 ## Recommendations